 Detroit Red Wings sweep Alberta, beat Calgary Flames, 5-2, for longest win streak since '21

-The Detroit Red Wings continued their torrid run through Western Canada with another five-goal night to win their fifth straight game, taking down the Calgary Flames, 5-2, on Thursday at Scotiabank Saddledome.
+The Detroit Red Wings continued their torrid run through Western Canada with another five-goal night to win their fifth straight game, taking down the Calgary Flames, 5-2, on Thursday at Scotiabank Saddledome in Calgary, Alberta.

 Dominik Kubalik had two goals, Tyler Bertuzzi added a goal and two assists and Dylan Larkin kept his scorching month going with three assists as the Wings swept the Flames and the Edmonton Oilers (5-4 in a shootout) on back-to-back nights.